ArctosDB/documentation-wiki/_documentation/locality.markdown

 `Locality .
 Spec_Locality VARCHAR2 (255) null`

- refers to the locality from which the specimen was collected from the wild, regardless of whether the animal was brought into captivity and killed at a different time and place.
-If the wild-caught locality is not known, put the location where the animal died, was killed, or was purchased (e.g., the zoo, aviary, pet store, lab, or market) in the Specific Locality field (see [Collecting Events](collecting-event) for more details).
+Specific Locality is a standardization of verbatim_locality.

-1. When writing Specific Localities, the highest priority should be to maximize clarity and minimize confusion for a global audience.
+1. When writing Specific Localities, the highest priority should be to maximize clarity and minimize confusion for a global audience, and for machine understandnig (such as automated georeferencing).
     Do not include higher geography (continent, ocean, sea, island group, island, country, state, province, county, feature) in the Specific Locality unless it references a place-name in another geopolitical subdivision, in which case include that subdivision in parentheses.